DAY 11 May 29, 2019 - BOZUKKALE

 Overnight and Dinner at the Yunak House Hotel.
 The Yunak Evleri is a luxurious hotel carved into a mountain cliff, and includes six cave houses, 30 rooms dating back to the 5th and 6th centuries and a 19th century Greek Mansion.

 Transfer to Bodrum where you will board your luxurious private yacht and meet your crew.
-Enjoy a lovely walk along the waterfront in Bodrum before having dinner onboard.
-Overnight onboard your Yacht M/S Fortuna.
+Enjoy some lovely time at leisure in Bodrum for dinner.
+Overnight onboard your Yacht M/S Myra.

 Day 6 May 24, 2019- CAPPADOCIA